Natural Gas Orifice Size Calculator

 How do you find the maximum flow rate through an orifice?
 The maximum flow rate through an orifice is determined by its size and the upstream pressure.
 It can be calculated using various fluid dynamics equations, but it’s recommended to use industry standards or specialized software for accurate results.

-See also Ohm's Law Calculator (Parallel Circuit)
+See also BUN/Creatinine Ratio Calculator

 What determines the flow rate through an orifice?
 The flow rate through an orifice is determined by factors like orifice size, upstream pressure, downstream pressure, fluid properties, and the type of flow (subsonic, sonic, or supersonic).